Doreen Lumley

 Doreen Lumley (21 August 1921 – 1 October 1939) was a New Zealand sprinter of the 1930s from Auckland.

 Doreen Lumley represented New Zealand in the 1938 British Empire Games in the 100 yard and 220 yard events.

-Doreen and her sister Bernice were educated at Auckland Girls' Grammar School, taking part in athletics, basketball, swimming and tennis; and then worked as shorthand-typists.
+Doreen and her sister, Bernice, were educated at Auckland Girls' Grammar School, taking part in athletics, basketball, swimming and tennis; and then worked as shorthand-typists.

 The sisters were killed in a road accident in Auckland when the small car that they were in collided with a truck.
-Their deaths shocked New Zealand, and resukted in widespread grief across the nation.
+Their deaths shocked New Zealand, and resulted in widespread grief across the nation.
 They were buried together at Waikumete Cemetery in Glen Eden.